nrwl/nx/docs/shared/guides/nx-devkit-angular-devkit.md

 nx g myschematic params
 ```

-The Nx CLI will identify whether it is running an Nx Generator or an Angular Schematics and will invoke it using the right machinery.
+The Nx CLI will identify whether it is running an Nx generator or an Angular schematic and will invoke it using the right machinery.
 The user doesn't have to know how the generator is implemented.

 At times, however, it might be useful to use an Nx Devkit generator in an Angular Schematic or vice versa.